microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 This document will continue to evolve as we roll out more features and functionality overtime.

 ## Responsible AI
 Every Microsoft Business Applications service has their own dedicated Responsible AI page on our public documentation site.
-Below we have summarized the links for all Power Platform and D365 services and their associated Responsible AI page.
+Below we have summarized the links for all Power Platform and Dynamics 365 services and their associated Responsible AI page.

 * [Power Platform](https://learn.microsoft.com/en-us/power-platform/responsible-ai-overview)
   * [AI Builder](https://learn.microsoft.com/en-us/ai-builder/responsible-ai-overview)